List of four text strings on paper

 But the algorithm for looking up the index or object is identical for get() and delete(), so we can implement it separately in two private functions: get_index() and get_node().

-Unlike insert(), Python’s pop() function doesn’t allow out of bounds indexes, and neither will our get_index() function.
+Unlike insert(), Python’s pop() function doesn’t allow out-of-bounds indexes, and neither will our get_index() function.
 To guard against user error, we will raise an assertion failure if the requested index is out of bounds, as shown below.

 impure function get_index(index : integer) return integer is